Furnace Repair Checklist

 - Install the new filter with the arrow motioning toward the furnace to keep damage from happening.

-Flat filters ought to be replaced once a month, while pleated filters should work about three months.
-You can also use a washable filter that you can use for about 10 years.
+Flat filters ought to be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter more often.

 To make changing your filter easier in the future, use a permanent writing tool on your heating system exterior or ductwork to indicate the airflow direction and filter size.